Isomonodromic and isospectral deformations of meromorphic connections: the $\mathfrak{sl}_2(\mathbb{C})$ case: Introduction

 \section{Introduction}

 Isomonodromic deformations of meromorphic connections have been studied for a long time \cite{Picard,Garnier,Painleve,schlesinger1912klasse,JimboMiwa,JimboMiwaUeno} in relation with the Painlev\'{e} property.
 The main feature of isomonodromic deformations is that they contain an underlying Hamiltonian symplectic structure associated to the Darboux coordinates describing the Lax matrices.
 This property has been extensively described and proved for a very large class of meromorphic connections \cite{Darboux_coord93,HarnadHurtubise1997,HURTUBISE20081394,BertolaHarnadHurtubise2022,SpectralCurves_BenZviFrenkel_2001} including those studied in the present article.
-In particular, the case of Fuchsian singularities (i.e. simple poles) has been known since the works of R. Fuchs \cite{Fuchs} and B. Gambier \cite{Gambier} giving rise to the Lax formulation of the Painlev\'{e} $6$ equation.
-On the contrary, the case of irregular singularities (i.e. meromorphic connections with poles of arbitrary orders) is much more difficult to handle and many issues remain opened and is still currently generating active research \cite{Harnad2007,Boalch2001,BertolaKorotkin2021,Chiba,PainleveMonodromyManifolds,SpectralCurves_BenZviFrenkel_2001}.
+In particular, the case of Fuchsian singularities (i.e. simple poles) dates back to the works of R. Fuchs \cite{Fuchs} and B. Gambier \cite{Gambier} giving rise to the Lax formulation of the Painlev\'{e} $6$ equation.
+This point of view was pursued by R. Garnier and K. Okamoto \cite{Okamoto1986Iso,Okamoto1986} for arbitrary Fuchsian systems in the rank-$2$ setting i.e. to Garnier systems in their scalar version.
+The case of connections with Fuchsian singularities and their underlying Hamiltonian systems are now documented and thoroughly understood (see Chap. $3$ of \cite{FromGaussToPainleve} for a review on the subject).
+On the contrary, the case of irregular singularities (i.e. meromorphic connections with poles of arbitrary orders) is much more difficult to handle and many issues remain opened and is still generating active research, dating back from the works of the Japenese school of Jimbo--Miwa--Ueno \cite{JimboMiwaUeno,JimboMiwa}, to the most recent generalizations of isomonodromy equations as extensions of the encoded symplectic structure \cite{Boalch2001,BertolaKorotkin2021,Chiba,PainleveMonodromyManifolds,SpectralCurves_BenZviFrenkel_2001}.
 There are several complications in the case of irregular singularities.
-First, the underlying geometry of the moduli space is much more complex to describe because one needs to include Stokes data in addition to the location of poles although there have been recent developments in the understanding of the natural geometric parameters \cite{Boalch2001,Boalch2012,Boalch2022}.
-If the existence of an underlying Hamiltonian symplectic structure is known in the case of irregular singularities, getting some general formulas to express the Hamiltonian remains a difficult question.
+Indeed, the underlying geometry of the moduli space is much more complex to describe since one needs to consider generalized monodromy data (who are proved to form Poisson local systems \cite{boalch2012geometry,Douccot2022TopologyOI,Douccot2022LocalWM}) in addition to the location of poles.
+Nevertheless, there have been recent developments in the understanding of the natural geometric parameters \cite{Boalch2001,Boalch2012}.
+Nowadays, the existence of an underlying Hamiltonian symplectic structure is well understood in the case of irregular singularities, however, getting some general formulas to express the Hamiltonian remains a difficult question.